LaunchCode-Education-Archived/skills-back-end-csharp/studios/restaurant-menu/README.md

 ## Design

-You know you'll need to create model classes within the web application to facilitate this behavior.
+You know you'll need to create classes within the web application to facilitate this behavior and represent the various components of the menu.
 After talking to the owner, you have these details:

 - The menu consists of several menu items
 - Each menu item has a price, description, and category (appetizer, main course, or dessert)